Melissa Uroff Melissa Uroff

 Artist Bio.

-Melissa Uroff is a California based artist and photographer.
 As a photographer, she works in alternative, historical and experimental processes including cyanotypes, gum printing, polaroid transfers, hand coloring and traditional darkroom techniques.
 She has a long love affair with mixing mediums in both 2-D and 3-D work.
-She often creates installations, works in printmaking, painting, drawing, electronic art, neon tube bending, collage, and assemblage.
-Melissa has several public art pieces on display throughout CA, which include large-scale murals along with free-standing art pieces.
-She currently has artwork traveling throughout China in a group show with the GoGoGallery.

 She is currently working as an Artist in Residence with Yolo Arts, teaching art to “at-risk” youth as well as with the unhoused community throughout Yolo County.
-She also teaches as a Visual Arts Specialist at Peregrine School in Davis CA.

 Melissa is also the founder and editor of TUBE., a Sacramento based arts and culture print magazine created by artists and musicians.